ncase/nothing-to-hide/README.md

-Nothing To Hide - Scrapyard
+Nothing To Hide: Insecurity in Security
 ===

 *Nothing To Hide* has nothing to hide.